 Doug Brunker began his opera performance experience with the Utah Opera Chorus, where he also sang the roles of Buford in Cold Sassy Tree and Francesco in The Goldoliers.
 He has appeared as a member of the Dallas Opera Chorus in their productions of Moby Dick and Der Fliegende Hollaender.
-Doug will be singing the role of Billy in Songspiel Mahagonny, having made his debut with Opera in Concert in “Donizetti Delights!” last spring.
+Doug will be singing the role of Perez in El Barbero de Sevilla; previously he has been heard with Opera in Concert as Billy in Songspiel Mahagonny and Spiridione in Il Campanello.

 Baritone, Stage Director